-Services that are covered for you What you must pay when you get these services In-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) There is no coinsurance No prior authorization required.
-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits. or co-pay for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost-sharing.
-Each counseling attempt includes up to four face-to-face visits.
-Supervised Exercise Therapy (SET) No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Supervised Exercise Therapy (SET) No prior authorization required.
 SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$30 co-pay per visit.
+50% co-insurance.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxillary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxillary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care

-Services that are covered for you What you must pay when you get these services In-Network Urgently needed services No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Urgently needed services No prior authorization required.
 For coverage outside of the United States, see Worldwide coverage.
 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$40 co-pay per visit.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$40 co-pa ny per visit.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-Vision care (Medicare covered) No prior authorization required.
-Covered services include: If other services are provided during your visit, additional costsharing and benefit limitations may apply.
+Vision care No prior authorization required.
+Covered services include: If other services are provided during your visit, additional cost-sharing and benefit limitations may apply.
 For other services, see appropriate sections of this Benefits Chart for cost-sharing and benefit rules and limits.
-Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Outpatient physician services \$0 co-pay per visit 50% co-insurance. for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts See Physician/ Practitioner services, PCP or Specialist office visits.
-For people who are at high risk of glaucoma, we will \$0 co-pay per exam. cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older See Vision care - Routine for additional services For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 co-pay per exam.
-Tellilopality is covered office per year See Vision care - Routine for additional services
+See Physician/ Practitioner services, PCP or Specialist office visits.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 co-pay per visit.
+See Vision care - Routine for additional services.
+50% co-insurance.
+See Vision care - Routine for additional services.